wezleytsai/wezleytsai.github.io/_drafts/2015-06-13-a-json-parser.md

 ### More on Strings ###

-There is actually one more escape character for JSON strings that I did not take into account in my parser - the `\u` followed by four hexadecimal digits.
-This escape is used to form characters in the Basic Multilingual Plane.
-The idea is similar to the other escapes.
-Instead of adding the character **&ldquo;\\&rdquo;**, **&ldquo;u&rdquo;**, and the 4 hexadecimal digits into the string, you want to add whatever character the escape code represents.
-Something I should implement in the future when I get the chance.
+There is actually one more escape for JSON strings that I did not take into account in my parser - the `\u` followed by four hexadecimal digits.
+This escape is used for special characters and symbols.
+The implementation would be similar to the other escapes.
+Instead of adding the characters **&ldquo;\\&rdquo;**, **&ldquo;u&rdquo;**, and the 4 hexadecimal digits into the string, you would instead add whatever character the escape code represents.

-### Room for Improvement ###
+### Reviver ###

-Like I mentioned above, there are other methods out there for parsing.
-What I implemented here is a **Recursive Descent Parser**, which is a top-down approach - parsing the highest level collection and then subsequently parsing the nested elements.
-This type of parser works relatively well for JSON because each data type can be determined by simply looking at the first character of the `<value>`.
-Imagine a grammar where we cannot determine the data type until we have examined the first _n_ characters of the `<value>`.
-This would require some backtracking of the variables `at` and `ch`.
-The performance of a recursive descent parser for such a grammar might be comparably poorer.
+The documentation for `JSON.parse` on [MDN] [mdn-json-parse] shows that there's an optional second argument, `reviver`.
+The `reviver` function transforms the parsing result before returning it.
+Another feature that would be good practice to implement.

+## Resources ##

+I found the Wikipedia entries for parse trees and BNF notation pretty informative.

+The railroad diagrams on [JSON.org] [json.org] are great for visualizing the JSON data syntax.

+For more on Recursive Descent Parsers, check out these links:

+[Recursive Descent Parser Tutorial] [progzoo-rdp-tutorial]

+[JSON Parser Example] [oreilly-json-parser]